barrymcgee/gatsby-plugin-scroll-indicator/README.md

 Any [hex color code](https://www.color-hex.com/) is valid.

+If not provided, the default hex code is Gatsby purple (`#663391`).

 ### paths (Array of globbing patterns)

 An array of [globbing patterns](http://www.globtester.com/) to specify where the scroll indicator should show.

-Note: By default, the indicator will show for all paths.
+If not provided, the indicator will show for all paths.

+### zIndex (String)

+The z-index option specifies the stack order of the indicator element.

+If not provided, the default value is `9999`.

 ## Example